crwlrsoft/url/README.md

 If you pass an absolute url to `resolve()` it will just return that absolute url.

-### Comparing urls or url components
+### Comparing URLs or url components

-You may think to compare two urls you don't need this library, but whenever you have urls from an unpredictable input source, I'd recommend to use it.
+You may think to compare two URLs you don't need this library, but whenever you have URLs from an unpredictable input source, I'd recommend to use it.
 Imagine a case like this:

 ```php